 That tension mirrors our own, especially with Zenith’s conservatives blatantly railing against immigrants, workers’ unions and even teachers “poisoning” students with socialist ideas.

-And this is where Babbitt comes in – as an everyman real estate broker supporting a wife who stays home with appliances that are the “best of the nationally advertised brands,” a son (Myers) in high school and young daughter “Tinka” (Stroker), whose daily kiss on his cheek means everything to him.
+And this is where Babbitt comes in – as an everyman real estate broker supporting a wife who stays home with appliances that are “the best of the nationally advertised brands,” a son (Myers) in high school and young daughter “Tinka” (Stroker), whose daily kiss on his cheek means everything to him.

 But what’s missing?
 Something that can recover the ambitions of Babbitt’s youth and give his life meaning, which in his case means making speeches that influence others.
 He also harbors a secret passion for Tanis (Davi), a new dancer in town who looks like the seductive “fairy” girl of his dreams and whom he starts visiting while his wife goes to stay with her sister.